Share this post

 Essential oils can provide a helpful boost to our immune response.

-Whether you use them in cleaning sprays, massage blends, or simply in your diffuser, the right essential oils can strengthen our body’s natural defences and offer an extra layer of protection to our health.
+Whether you choose to use them in cleaning sprays, massage blends, or simply in your diffuser, the right essential oils can strengthen our body’s natural defences and offer an extra layer of protection to our health.

 Research has suggested that bergamot oil encourages the production of white blood cells in the body.